cloudmesh-community/sp19-222-100/project-report/report.md

 containers

 ## Dataset

+The dataset for this project had to be built from scratch as there were not any easily accessible dataset with the features desired.
+On order to create the dataset, google sheets was used to input data, and then the spreadsheet was downloaded as a csv file.

 - took csv file and uploaded to website
 - presidential candidate from the years 1988 to 2016 with party